-Passivation is a chemical treatment and Purging is a cleaning process.
+Passivation is a chemical treatment of stainless steel and purging is a cleaning process.

 For LC applications, to passivate a system, means means to apply a corrosion-preventive protective layer to the exposed SS of an LC System.
 (See Note below.)

-Most Mobile Phases do not cause corrosion of 316 Stainless Steel but strong non-oxidizing acids are an exception.
-Hydrochloric Acid strips the protective layer from Stainless Steel, as will dilute Sulfuric Acid but at a slower rate.
-If non-oxidizing acids are necessary to Acidify Mobile Phases, Ortho-phosphoric Acid or an organic Acid, such as Acetic Acid are good choices.
+Most Mobile Phases do not cause significant corrosion of 316 stainless steel but strong non oxidizing acids are an exception. hydrochloric acid strips the protective layer from stainless steel, as will dilute sulfuric acid but at a slower rate.
+If non-oxidizing acids are necessary to acidify mobile phases, Ortho-phosphoric acid or an organic acid, such as acetic acid are good choices.

-Purging an HPLC system is a process to flush all the HPLC tubing, removing any remaining solvent from a previous analysis and replace any residual solvents in HPLC tubing with the new Mobile Phase.
-This Method is completed with the HPLC Column removed from the system, as to not introduce any unwanted contamination from previously employed solvents.
+Purging an HPLC system is a process to flush all the HPLC tubing, removing any remaining solvent from a previous analysis and replace any residual solvents in HPLC tubing with the new mobile phase.
+This technique is completed with the HPLC column removed from the system, as to not introduce any unwanted contamination from previously uysed solvents.